 If you are interested in becoming a leader and making a difference in the world, the Leadership for Social Change Learning Community is the perfect way to start off your SLU experience.
 Located in Spring Hall, this community will challenge you to learn about social advocacy through relationship building, creative action and the social sciences.

 You will learn to identify, critique and innovatively address underlying issues within community structures as a result of this learning community experience.
 This community is a great way to build significant connections, meet passionate faculty and become active in the city of St. Louis.
 This community also has a sophomore component for students who wish to continue in the community for a second year.
 This community is open to all students.
 A supplemental essay prompt will be sent via e-mail upon completion of the housing contract.

-Recommended for aspiring student leaders of all majors and specifically geared toward students majoring in English, philosophy, theology, theatre, music, art history, studio art, foreign language, education, psychology, sociology, anthropology, and other programs in the College of Arts and Science.
+Recommended for aspiring student leaders of all majors and specifically geared toward students majoring in English, philosophy, theology, theatre, music, art history, studio art, foreign language, education, psychology, sociology, anthropology, and other programs in the College of Arts and Sciences.